minprog/platforms/data-structures/python/tuples/10 tuples.md

 Tuples are very much like lists, as they store sequences of elements, but they tend to be used quite differently.
-The important difference for tuples is that they are immutable, which means they can support some operations that lists don't (and vice versa).
-We'll dive more into what this difference is by looking at some examples.
+The important difference for tuples is that they are immutable, which means they can support some operations that lists do not (and vice versa).
+We will dive more into what this difference is by looking at some examples.

 Creating a tuple is very similar to creating a list, except we use rounded